eighty20results/e20r-sequences/README.md

 * Fix: Didn't always select the correct key for the sequence cache
 * Fix: Didn't always load new sequence data

+###4.2.0

+* Fix: Load template (or exit if template can't be found)
+* Fix: Didn't respect settings for individual alerts for new content (not digest)
+* Fix: Remove hidden/inactive code
+* Fix: Correctly handle digests and single notification per post scenarios
+* Fix: Add support for multiple or single notification message to user.
+* Fix: Use actual sequence objects when processing notices/alerts
+* Fix: Typo in template example
+* Enh/Fix: Allow more than one post to be returned if there are multiple posts with the same delay value in the sequence
+* Enh: Include post excerpt(s) when loading post(s) for/to a sequence
+* Enh: Remove unused code from closest post logic Fix: Didn't always respect the notice type (as a digest of links or individual posts) for notices/alerts.
+* Enh: Add support for sending one or more notices to user for a single day's worth of content.
+* Enh: Add new_content_list template (Improved formatting for list of new content in the sequence).